apify/apify-docs/sources/platform/integrations/ai/milvus.md

 Before you begin, ensure that you have the following:

-- A Milvus database universal resource identifier (URI) and API token.
+- A Milvus/Zilliz database universal resource identifier (URI) and Token to setup the client.
 Optionally, you can use a username and password in the URI.
 You can run Milvus on Docker or Kubernetes, but in this example, we'll use the hosted Milvus service at [Zilliz Cloud](https://cloud.zilliz.com).
 - An [OpenAI API key](https://openai.com/index/openai-api/) to compute text embeddings.
 - An [Apify API token](https://docs.apify.com/platform/integrations/api#api-token) to access [Apify Actors](https://apify.com/store).

-### How to set up Milvus database
+### How to set up Milvus/Zilliz database

 1. Sign up or log in to your Zilliz account and create a new cluster.

-1. Download the created credentials: user name and password.
+1. Find the `uri` and `token`, which correspond to the [Public Endpoint and API key](https://docs.zilliz.com/docs/on-zilliz-cloud-console#cluster-details) in Zilliz Cloud.

+Note that the collection does not need to exist beforehand.
+It will be automatically created when data is uploaded to the database.

-Once the cluster is ready and you have the URL, API key, and credentials, you can set up the integration with Apify.
+Once the cluster is ready, and you have the `URI` and `Token`, you can set up the integration with Apify.

 ### Integration Methods